ShawnPence/shawnpence.github.io/about.md

 ## Education

 I have a Bachelor of Music Education degree.
-My background in education has helped in developing applications that are user-friendly and easy to learn.
-I've also applied my educator skills in developing end-user training and documentation for my applications.
+My background in education has helped me develop applications that are user-friendly and easy to learn, and develop end-user training and documentation for my applications.

-I learned software development through significant self-study using books, MOOCs, and other online resources.
+I learned software development through significant self-study using books, online courses, and other resources.
 See my [learning resources](/resources/) page for a partial list of some of the resources I've used that I would recommend to other learners.